MingruiRayZhang/MingruiRayZhang.github.io/_pages/teaching.md

 As Teaching Assistant:
 - 'Advanced and Unstructured Data Mining' (MSIS 541), SP 2023.
-- 'Information Technology And Marketing In The New Economy' (MSIS 521), WI 2022/23.
+- 'Information Technology and Marketing in the New Economy' (MSIS 521), WI 2022/23.
-- 'Digital Transformation Of Organizations' (MSIS 511), SP 2021/22/23.
+- 'Digital Transformation of Organizations' (MSIS 511), SP 2021/22/23.
 - 'Managing Information Technology Projects' (MSIS 524), SP 2021/22/23.
 - 'Operations and Supply Chain Management' (TMMBA 516), AU 2021/22.
 - 'Data Management for Analytics' (BA 502), SP 2023.